nochhacks/Basic_Reverse_Shell/README.md

 This script will not work over the internet by default; in order to achieve this you will need to port forward.

 # Prerequisites
-* The server ideally must run on a UNIX based system
+* The server ideally must run on a DEBIAN based system
 * Sudo privileges
+* Basic understanding of python3 variables

 # Installation
 Grab the script in any way you want: